A non-reciprocal model for morphogenesis in symbiosis

-To further illustrate the dependence of activity on the interaction, we characterize the dynamical properties of the host-symbiont cluster within the $\varepsilon_{hs}/k_BT = 10$ and $\Delta \varepsilon>0$ line, where the association of symbiotic partners leads to membrane protrusions (Fig.~\ref{fig:fig3}A).
-During the early stage of the interaction, the model organisms attract each other as expected for $\varepsilon_{ij}>0$, which leads to a decrease in the distance between their centres of mass, and an increase in the number of particles within the interacting cluster (Fig.~\ref{fig:fig2}C1-C2).
-This trend monotonically continues for the reciprocal case (gray data) until an equilibrium state is reached, where the cost of bending the membrane and the energy gained from interacting with the attractive symbiont balance each other (Fig.~\ref{fig:fig2}A).
+To further illustrate the feedback between cell shape and interactions in the model, we characterize the dynamical properties of the interacting cluster within the $\varepsilon_{hs}/k_BT = 10$ and $\Delta \varepsilon>0$ line, where the interaction results in protrusions (Fig.~\ref{fig:fig3}A).
+During the early stage of the interaction, the model organisms attract each other as expected for $\varepsilon_{ij}>0$, which leads to an increase in the size of the interacting cluster (Fig.~\ref{fig:fig3}C1-C2).
+This trend monotonically continues for the reciprocal case (gray data) until an equilibrium state is reached, where the cost of bending the membrane and the energy gained from interacting with the symbiont balance each other.
+However, when $\Delta \varepsilon > 0$, the curves in Fig.~\ref{fig:fig3}C are non-monotonic.
+In such case, the increasing size of the interacting cluster drives an increase in the remodelling force $f_S$ (SI Fig. 4).
+When $f_S$ is large enough, the interacting cluster moves away from the vesicle surface, generating a protrusion.

-When $\Delta \varepsilon > 0$, the curves in Fig.~\ref{fig:fig2}C are non-monotonic.
-In particular, the initial increase in the symbiotic $f_S$ force follows from the increasing size of the active cluster (SI Fig. 4).
-When the force is large enough, it can drive the host-symbiont cluster away from the vesicle surface, generating a protrusion.
-Extruding a protrusion from a lipid membrane is a well known phenomenon, and relies on applying a force $f_P\sim \sqrt{\kappa \Sigma}$ on the membrane to generate the deformation, where $\kappa$ and $\Sigma$ are the bending modulus and surface tension of the membrane, respectively~\cite{derenyi2002}.
-As we are not explicitly pulling on the membrane to generate the deformation, our simulations show that the extrusion of a protrusion with non-reciprocal interactions is only possible as long as the directionality of the symbiotic force is persistent (Fig.~\ref{fig:fig2}C4), even if its magnitude is above the theoretical threshold $f_S>f_P$ (SI Fig.~5).
-Trivially, if the interaction between organisms ceases because organisms unbind, the protrusion retracts and the vesicle recovers its equilibrium shape (SI Movie~1).
+Extruding a protrusion from a fluid membrane is a well studied process.
+It relies on applying a force $f_P\sim \sqrt{\kappa \Sigma}$ on the membrane to generate the deformation, where $\kappa$ and $\Sigma$ are the bending modulus and surface tension of the membrane, respectively~\cite{derenyi2002}.
+Nonetheless, in our model we do not explicitly pull on the membrane to generate the deformation, and thus, our simulations show that the extrusion of a protrusion is then only possible as long as the directionality of $f_S$ is persistent (Fig.~\ref{fig:fig3}C4), even if its magnitude is above the theoretical threshold $f_S>f_P$ (SI Fig.~5).